SMsajjadSM/Parallex/readme.md

 # Parallex website
-## This Website Have New Experience!!
+## This Website Have New Experience in UI!!

 [Demo of Parallex](https://smsajjadsm.github.io/Parallex/)